 She is a Londoner, born and bred.
 After a number of nomadic years (London, Bristol, London, Colombia, Cambridge, London, New York, London), she’s been back on home turf for the last 4 years – in North London, where she grew up.

 She has lived, worked and travelled in South America, and speaks Spanish fluently – living and working in Colombia made her adept at getting stuff done in different working styles/cultures and keeping things moving when where time and deadlines are a more fluid construct.

 Before the WPP Fellowship, she spent some time working in public arts organisations and art outreach projects.
 Arts access is something she continue to care about.
 At The Futures Company she’s done a couple of pro-bono projects for Tate and currently trying to set something up with The Horniman Museum.

 She is a big believer in the power of mentorship (on the whole informal, finding people who inspire and push you, and trying to be that for others too) – in particular for young women.
 She has a huge admiration for individuals and organisations who work with young women to set them up to achieve their potential – and thinks that changing social norms (amongst men and women) will be key to achieving this.

-She is really excited (with a healthy dose of adrenaline/nerves) about embarking on her TIE placement, and applying my professional skills and experience to a project in an area that’s genuinely meaningful and aligned with the things she believes in.
-She is heading to Rwanda in September to work with Girl Effect.
+She loved embarking on her TIE placement, and applying her professional skills and experience to a project in an area that’s genuinely meaningful and aligned with the things she believes in.
 Learn more about the project here.